baocin/embedded-sigproc/content/posts/sigproc/pdm_pcm_conversion.md

 ![png](pdm_pcm_conversion_34_0.png)

-From the periodogram, the PCM signal looks like it has a lot of harmonic distortion.
+From the periodogram, the PCM signal generated through decimation appears to have a lot of harmonic distortion.
 This can be mitigated by using a better noise shaping modulator.

 # Connection to neurons

 Neurons produce action potentials in order to pass on information to other neurons.
 We can record the firing of these action potentials using electrodes.
 The data collected is often just a list of times at which the impulses/action potentials/spikes occur.
 By modeling them as point processes (occuring at single points in time), we can think of them as a spike train or a PDM signal!
 1 for when there is a spike and 0 for when there isn't.
 The density encodes the firing rate of the neuron.
-Once in the PDM format, we can estimate the power spectral density of the spike train for that neuron using FFT for example.
+Once in the PDM format, we can estimate the power spectral density of the spike train for that neuron (using FFT for example).

 To convert spike times into a PDM signal, we need to find the time resolution of measurement $\Delta T$ and set the sample rate of the PDM to the inverse of $\Delta T$.